lf-edge/ekuiper/docs/en_US/guide/sinks/plugin/sql.md

 For backward compatibility with the previous non-Unicode SQL string literal behavior, ordinary Go string values are bound as `VARCHAR` when using SQL Server.
 Other value types are passed to the driver unchanged.
 Explicit `NVARCHAR` parameter selection is not currently configurable.

+Large batches may be split into multiple statements executed in a single transaction; this requires a transactional table engine.
+Non-transactional engines (such as MyISAM) cannot roll back, so a failed chunk can leave partial rows behind.

 ## Sample usage

 Below is a sample for using sql to get the target data and set to mysql database